wgn-aa/NLP---Assignment-1/README.md

 # Project

-Here is the code for the first Natural Language Processing (NLP) assignment
+Here is the code with commentary for the first Natural Language Processing (NLP) assignment

 ## Subject